 Which leaves us with the harms on all sides, to websites, adults and children, without the supposed benefits.

-extremist material which might incite racial or religious hatred, or the ongoing battle against online copyright theft, a common question emerges: what more can be done to prevent offensive online content potentially causing harm?
+proliferation of extremist material which might incite racial or religious hatred, or the ongoing battle against online copyright theft, a common question emerges: what more can be done to prevent offensive online content potentially causing

 Start with moral panic; dismiss evidence; legislate; and finally, watch the policy unravel, either delivering unintended harms, even to children in this case, or simply failing altogether.

 ORG, Index on Censorship, English PEN and Big Brother Watch have written

 to the Culture Secretary Maria Miller demanding that civil society be present at her 'summit', to make sure these issues are addressed.
 We have yet to receive a reply.

 Dating website CougarLife.com has had a TV advert banned in which a sexy older woman runs roughshod over younger women in a bar while explaining why cougars are better dates.

 It was banned by the Television Bureau of Canada, unless the sandwich-shoving and the chair-pushing shots are cut.

 Cougar Life is owned by Toronto-based Avid Life Media who issued a press release with the ad's actress, porn star Julia Ann---claiming that the commercial, which has run in the U.S., U.K. and Australia, has been banned from Canadian airwaves

 by Television Bureau of Canada.
 Ann said: